Mug shot: Prejudicial nature

+Other states have similar rules.
+For example, Illinois specifies that all mug shots and booking information should be redacted.

 Mug book

 A mug book is a collection of photographs of criminals, typically in mug shots taken at the time of an arrest.
 A mug book is used by an eyewitness to a crime, with the assistance of law enforcement, in an effort to identify the perpetrator.
 Research has shown that grouped photos result in fewer false-positives than individually displaying each photo.

 Mug book also has a meaning in genealogy and history, referring to local biographical histories published in the US in the late 19th century.